Dynamic-Flakes/right-to-use-core/README.md

 </div>

-Welcome to the RYTU Core Repository, which contains the essential components of the RYTU platform, enabling seamless minting, management, and trading of content rights through NFTs.
-This repository is organized into three main components:
+Welcome to the official RYTU Core Repository.
+This repository houses the foundational components enabling the seamless minting, management, and trading of digital content rights through NFTs on the XRPL EVM Sidechain.
+RYTU's mission is to empower creators with transparent, decentralized, and scalable solutions for intellectual property management.This repository is organized into three main components:

 - RYTU-Frontend: The user-facing interface for interaction.
 - RYTU-Backend: Handles API requests, business logic, and data orchestration.
 - RYTU-Contract: Solidity-based smart contracts that implement the marketplace's logic.
 This is deployed on XRPL EVM Sidechain

-## Core RYTU Includes:
+## Repository Overview:
+The repository is organized into three main components:
 ```
 RYTU-Core/
 ├── rytu-frontend/